 - make sure you have plenty of fresh air, even if it lets in a little light

-- block some of it with a sleeping mask from an airline or travel store; a loose winter hat pulled down, or a dark t-shirt draped over your eyes
+- block some of the remaining light with a sleeping mask from an airline or travel store; a tall winter hat pulled down, or a dark t-shirt draped over your eyes.
+Every bit helps.

-In the meantime, this format helps us remember just how important darkness is.
-When you decide you want perfect darkness for sleeping nightly, make blackout blinds and lightproof vents so your room is dark, airy, and easily reopened to light during the day.
+In the meantime, this format helps us remember how important darkness is.
+Next step is to make an instant sleeping mask.
+When ready for perfect darkness for nightly sleep, make blackout blinds, a silencer and lightproof vents so your room is dark, quiet, airy, and easily reopened to light during the day.

 It is best to go to sleep early, from 18:00 to 22:00 at the absolute latest.
 Then one naturally awakens about 4 hours later for 1-3 hours.
 At this hour, one is freshly rested, yet the promise of sleep lies ahead.
 The world outside is quieter; children are asleep; the mind runs more slowly; and inhibitions are slightly relaxed.